 - Increased participation in competitive sport

-- Equipment and resources to help staff teach PE and sport more effectively - £500
+- PE scheme of work, equipment and resources to help staff teach PE and sport more effectively - £1,000

-- Offsite activity for children in Year 5, to promote the ‘outdoor and adventurous activity challenge’ aspect of the PE curriculum - £3000
+- Offsite activities for children in Years 3 & 5, to promote additional ‘outdoor and adventurous challenge’ activities - £2,000

-- Entry fees for sporting competitions - £200
+- Entry fees for sporting competitions & sports affiliations - £200

 Raised profile of PE/Sport

-- Purchased equipment and resources to help staff teach PE and sport more effectively – Sports kit, netball skorts, netball balls, footballs, tennis balls, etc.
+- Purchased equipment and resources to help staff teach PE more effectively.

-- Provided the children with lunchtime football club, which has increased to three times a week, and an additional coach for one session due to increase in numbers.
+- Provided the children with lunchtime football club; three times a week, and an additional coach due to increase in numbers.